ropensci/mapmetadata/README.md

 9. [Contributing](#contributing)
 10. [Acknowledgements](#acknowledgements-)

-## What is the `browseMetadata` package?
+## What is the `mmetaddata` package?

-The `browseMetadata` package allows researchers to explore publicly available metadata from the [Health Data Research Gateway](https://healthdatagateway.org/search?search=&datasetSort=latest&tab=Datasets) and the connected [Metadata Catalogue](https://maurosandbox.com/hdruk/#/home).
-This tool helps researchers plan projects by interacting with metadata prior to gaining full access to health datasets.
+For researchers working with health datasets, there are many great resources that summarise features about these datasets (often termed metadata) and how to access them.
+Access to metadata can help researchers plan projects prior to gaining full access to health datasets.
 Learn more about health metadata [here](https://aim-rsf.github.io/browseMetadata/articles/HealthMetadata.html).

-At the early stages of a project, researchers can use this tool to **browse** datasets and **categorise** variables.

-### Browse metadata

-*What datasets are available?
-Which datasets fit my research?*

-The tool summarises datasets and their tables, and displays how many variables within each table have descriptions.
+One comprehensive open resource is the [Health Data Research Gateway](https://healthdatagateway.org/search?search=&datasetSort=latest&tab=Datasets), managed by [Health Data Research UK](https://www.hdruk.ac.uk/) in collaboration with the [UK Health Data Research Alliance](https://ukhealthdata.org/).
+The gateway can help a researcher address questions such as: *What datasets are available?
+What are the features of these datasets?
+Which datasets fit my research?
+How do I access these datasets?
+How have these datasets been used by the community before, and do they link to others?
+What publications, or other resources exist, using these datasets?*

+This `mmetadata` (map metadata) package uses structural metadata files, downloaded from the Health Data Research Gateway.
+In theory, any metadata file with the same structure as the the files downloaded from this gateway can be used with this package.
+The `mmetadata` package goes beyond just browsing structural metadata, and helps a researcher interact with this metadata and map it to their research concepts.
+Firstly, it creates a plot (see example below) displaying number of variables in each table, number of tables, and the completeness of the metadata (i.e. whether the description for each variable in a table exists).

+Secondly, it helps the researcher address the question *Which variables map onto with my research domains?*  (e.g. socioeconomic, childhood adverse events, diagnoses, culture and community).
+With `mmetadata`, users can map (categorise) each variable into predefined research domains.
+Research domains could otherwise be called concepts or latent variables.
+To speed up this manual mapping/categorisation process, the package automatically categorises variables that frequently occur in health datasets (e.g. ID, Sex, Age).
+The package also accounts for variables that appear across multiple tables within a dataset and allows users to copy their categorisations to ensure consistency.
+The output files can be used in later analyses to filter and visualise variables by category.

 <img src="https://raw.githubusercontent.com/aim-rsf/browseMetadata/main/inst/outputs/BROWSE_bar_NationalCommunityChildHealthDatabase_(NCCHD)_V16.0.0.png" alt="example bar plot showing number of variables for each table alongside counts of whether variables have missing descriptions">

-### Map metadata

-*Which variables align with my research domains?*
-(e.g. socioeconomic, childhood adverse events, diagnoses, culture and community)

-After browsing, users can categorise each variable into predefined research domains.
-To speed up this manual process, the function automatically categorises frequently used variables (e.g. ID, Sex, Age).
-The function also accounts for variables that appear across multiple tables and allows users to copy their categorisations to ensure consistency.
-The output files can be used in later analyses to filter and visualise variables by category.

-## Getting started with `browseMetadata`
+## Getting started with `mmetaddata`

 ### Installation and set-up